Here you’ll find answers to Frequently Asked Questions (FAQs) about Admissions into UCLA Graduate Programs.

 How many students apply and are admitted to graduate programs at UCLA?

-Prospective applicants to UCLA are encouraged to view our Program Profile Report which provides admissions data by academic program.
+Prospective applicants to UCLA are encouraged to view our Program Statistics which provides admissions data by academic program.
 Data includes applicants, admits, and new registered student counts.
 In addition it provides demographic data on the enrolled student body, the number degrees awarded, and the average time to receive a degree.

 May I apply to more than one graduate program at UCLA?